Shane-XB-Qian/jj/README.md

 |-f            |Fuzzy match (warn: maybe slow)   |
 |-d [path]     |Specify root directory           |

-- `Option` if ran from `alias` would Not work, but mostly cur pwd should be just fine/good enough.
+- `Option` if ran from `alias` would Not work, but mostly cur pwd should be just fine.

 ## License